In what area do you most need motivation today? You can learn the evidence-based methods for becoming more fit over the age of 50.

 I created this site so I could share with others the three ways I get healthier, even in post-middle age:

-- Anti-Inflammatory Diet: 9 cups of veg a day.
+- Anti-Inflammatory Diet: up to 9 cups of veg a day.
 No grains, sugar or dairy.
-One serving of animal protein each night.
+One small serving of animal protein each night.
 My diet motivation comes from the Wahls Protocol, a nutritional regimen that offers three levels (beginner, intermediate, and advanced, respectively).
 Also, you might find my report “5 Best Green Smoothies” helpful.
 It’s free.

 - Cross-Training: instead of focusing on one type of exercise only, I do a different type of exercise each day – that way my body never fully adapts and I stay in the results-zone.
 Pilates, weight-training, sprints, yoga, cardio, mobility drills and olympic kettlebell lifts.
 I like to exercise outdoors when I can.
 Daily exercise doesn’t require as much time as people think, but it still requires time.
 You might find value in my free report “How to Get Outrageously Organized Using Checklists.”